Home / Fish and Seafood Recipes / The Best Super Easy Thyme & Lemon Broiled Cod Recipe

 step five

 Serve.
-Serve fish immediately with the broiled lemon wedges a sprinkling of more thyme leaves and red chile flakes, if desired.
+Serve fish immediately with the broiled lemon wedges a sprinkling of more thyme leaves or fresh parsley and red chile flakes, if desired.
+Any leftovers can be stored in an airtight container for up to 3 days.

 A bowl sitting on a purple checkered tablecloth with beans and broccoli in it and on top a piece of broiled cod with a lemon wedge.